davidkml/vc-made-simple/docs/COMMANDS.md

 - save the commit with an updated internal map into the  `vms/objects` directory

 **Failure cases**:
-- If repository is not in initialized, abort and print to standard error:
+- if repository is not in initialized, abort and print to standard error:
 ```
 Repository is not initialized
   (use "vms init" to initialize repository)
 ```
-- If not enough arguments are given, abort and print to standard error:
+- if not enough arguments are given, abort and print to standard error:
 ```
 Must provide a message with your commit
 usage: vms commit <message>